frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/google_contacts.md

 5. In the Google Contacts list, click on New.
 Enter the Google Account Email you want to sync and then save it.
 Now click on `Authorize Contacts Access` to authorize ERPNext to get Contacts data from Google.
 6. Once Authorized, you can manually sync Google Contacts or let ERPNext sync Google Contacts daily.
 <img class="screenshot" src="/docs/assets/img/erpnext_integrations/google_contacts_sync.gif">

-The following should be noted when creating new contacts in ERPNext from Google Contacts:
-- All the contacts present in Google Contacts will be synchronised to ERPNext.
-- If any of the Google Contacts has multiple Email IDs associated with it, new ERPNext contacts will be created each Email ID.